brevzin/cpp_proposals/3726_union_lifetime/union-lifetime.md

     then `$P$(E)` is `A` if `A` is of array type, `B` if `B` is of array type, and the union of `$P$(A)` and `$P$(B)` otherwise.
 * [5.#]{.pnum} Otherwise, `$P$(E)` is empty.

-For each element `X` of `$P$(E)` and each anonymous union member `X` that is a member of a union and has such an element as an immediate subobject (recursively), if `X` is not within its lifetime, an object of the type of `X` is implicitly created in the nominated storage; no subobjects are created and the beginning of its lifetime is sequenced immediately before the value computation of `E`.
+For each element `X` of `$P$(E)` that names a union member and each anonymous union member `X` that is a member of a union and has such an element as an immediate subobject (recursively), if `X` is not within its lifetime, an object of the type of `X` is implicitly created in the nominated storage; no subobjects are created and the beginning of its lifetime is sequenced immediately before the value computation of `E`.
 :::

 [This ends the lifetime of the previously-active member of the union, if any ([basic.life]).]{.note}